Geriatric assessments are complete evaluations designed to assess the health and well-being of older adults.

 • Has a diagnosis of Alzheimer’s or similar dementia

-• Has a functional disability
+• Has a disability keeping them from performing daily tasks

 • Is prone to falling